gratefulgabe5000/Gauntlet-Project-Two/Artifacts/1. Notes/Demo Videos/2nd run/VIDEO-SCRIPT.md

 **[Visual: Test documentation]**

 > "I take testing seriously.
 I've verified all core RAG functionality - Pinecone connection, automatic message indexing, migration of existing messages, and semantic search for both synonyms and conceptual queries.
-Three optimization tests are deferred to Phase 4.
+Three optimization tests have been partiall complied with, but deferred to Phase 4 for verification and sign-off.
 >
 > I've also fixed four bugs, including one I discovered and fixed today while testing - encrypted messages were showing the raw encrypted text in the conversation list instead of the decrypted content with a lock icon.
 >